haddocking/haddocking.github.io/education/disvis-webserver/index.md

 crosslinks with the highest number of violations.
 The DisVis web server preformats the results in a way that false positive restraints are highlighted and can be spotted at a glance.

-In our case, you should observe that DisVis found solutions consistent with up to 6 restraints indicating that there might be three false positive restraints.
+In our case, you should observe that DisVis found solutions consistent with up to 6 restraints indicating that there might be three false positive restraints.Taking a closer look at the violations table might already be enough to determine which residues are most likely True false positives.
-When DisVis fails to identify complexes consistent with all provided restraints during quick scanning it is advisable to rerun with the complete scanning parameters.
-It is possible that a more thourough sampling of the interaction space will yield complexes consistent with all restraints or at least reduce the list of putative false positive restraints.
-Taking a closer look at the violations table might already be enough to determine which residues are most likely True false positives.
 In this example two restraints are violated in all complexes consistent with 6 restrains and are thus the most likely candidates:

 <details style="background-color:#DAE4E7"><summary><b>See solution:</b>